albertchanged/Win-Her-Love/README.md

 You earn 50 points for each heart granted by the Princess.

-But you also lose 25 points for every water and bug encounter.
+But watch out!
+You also lose 25 points for every water and bug encounter.

-The number of bugs increases with your progress, so beware!

-### TO WIN THIS GAME AND THE PRINCESS'S LOVE, you must accumulate 1000 points.
+### TO BEAT THIS GAME AND WIN HER LOVE, you must accumulate 1000 points.

 ***Developed for [Udacity's](https://www.udacity.com/) [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) course.